-Mastering Three Levels of Competencies
+Mastering Three Levels of Capabilities

-Foundry College doesn’t give grades—students have either “mastered” a competency or are “in progress.”
+Foundry College doesn’t give grades—students have either “mastered” a course or are “in progress.”
 Although this approach is similar to the traditional concept of pass/fail, a “pass” at Foundry College means more than just getting by: students must demonstrate a deep understanding of the material and ability to consistently apply skills and knowledge into practice.

 Supporting Student Success